Western imperialism in Asia: Decolonization and the rise of nationalism in Asia

-In the aftermath of World War II, European colonies, controlling more than one billion people throughout the world, still ruled most of the Middle East, South East Asia, and the Indian Subcontinent.
+In the aftermath of World War II, European colonies, controlling more than one billion people throughout the world, still ruled most of West Asia, South East Asia, and the Indian Subcontinent.
 However, the image of European pre-eminence was shattered by the wartime Japanese occupations of large portions of British, French, and Dutch territories in the Pacific.
 The destabilisation of European rule led to the rapid growth of nationalist movements in Asia—especially in Indonesia, Malaya, Burma, and French Indochina (Vietnam, Cambodia, and Laos).